intellij-rust/intellij-rust.github.io/_docs/quick-start.markdown

 ![idea-import](/assets/quick-start/import-project.png)

 Select the directory with the project.
+The directory must contain a `Cargo.toml` file.

 ![select-directory](/assets/quick-start/select-project.png)